Pankajtanwarbanna/pankajtanwarbanna/articles/have-you-ever-thought-how-nodemon-works-internally-lets-build-our-own-nodemon-in-under-10-minutes.md

 date: '2021-05-30'
 tags: ['nodemon', 'javascript']
 draft: false
-summary: 'If you have ever worked with Node.Js, you must have used a package called nodemon for development.But, have you ever thought about how it works internally?
-How would you proceed if you are asked to build a nodemon clone?'
+summary: If you have ever worked with Node.Js, you must have used a package called nodemon for development.But, have you ever thought about how it works internally?
+How would you proceed if you are asked to build a nodemon clone?
 author: the2ndfloorguy
 ---